 When shall we have our pre-wedding photoshoot?

 My top tips: go barefoot for beach engagement session.
 Don’t wear high heels if you hate them.
 Don’t wear dresses if you don’t like them.
 Don’t be scared to wear a beanie or gloves in the winter.
-Scotland can be super cold and windy!
+Scotland can be super cold and windy then!

-Consider having professional hair and make-up done for your engagement photoshoot.
+Why not consider having professional hair and make-up done for your engagement photoshoot?

 Make and adventure out of it.

 Go to a delicious weekend brunch or start your day with a big cup of coffee at your favorite café and invite your photographer to meet you there.